Finding the Best Places to Retire Since 2006!

 Overview: Deerfield Beach is situated along the southeastern Florida coast, about 15 miles north of Fort Lauderdale, and started out as an agricultural community.
 It was named Deerfield for the deer grazing in the fields and remained a farming hub until the 1940s when it changed its name to Deerfield Beach in an effort to attract tourists.

 Country Music Fest and the National Night Out are just two of many community events.
 The city has 19 parks, including Quiet Waters Park, which has water skiing, fishing, mountain bike trails and camping spots.
-Deerfield Park is a large nature preserve, and there is an arboretum.
+Deerfield Park is a large nature preserve.
+The local arboretum is known as Tree Park.

 Population: 80,000 (city proper)